Universal Studios Florida: Branding

 Slogans marketed by Universal Studios Florida over the years included: See the Stars.
 Ride the Movies.
 (1990–1998); No one makes believe like we do!
 (1990–1998); Ride the Movies (1998–2008); Jump into the Action (2008–2012); Experience The Movies (2012–2015) and Vacation Like You Mean It (2013–2019).
-The current slogan for Universal Orlando Resort is "Let Yourself Woah" (2020–present).
-This current marketing has been applied to all global tourist locations, including the original Universal Studios Hollywood.
+The slogan was last changed in 2020 to "Let Yourself Woah" for the Universal Orlando Resort.
+It was eventually applied to all global tourist locations, including Universal Studios Hollywood.

 Park timeline of events

 Areas and attractions

-Universal Studios Florida features nine themed areas all situated around a large lagoon.
+Universal Studios Florida features eight themed areas all situated around a large lagoon.

-The nine surrounding themed areas, clockwise from the entrance, are Minion Land on Illumination Ave, Production Central, New York, San Francisco, London/Diagon Alley, World Expo, Springfield USA, Woody Woodpecker's KidZone and Hollywood.
-Each area features a combination of rides, shows, attractions, character appearances, dining outlets and merchandise stores.
-The newest area, based on Despicable Me, will be added to the park in Summer 2023.
+The eight surrounding themed areas, clockwise from the entrance, are Minion Land on Illumination Ave, New York, San Francisco, London/Diagon Alley, World Expo, Springfield, DreamWorks Land, and Hollywood.
+Each area features a combination of rides, shows, attractions, character appearances, dining outlets, and merchandise stores.

 Minion Land on Illumination Ave

-Opening in 2023, this new area will encompass the existing Despicable Me Minion Mayhem attraction and Super Silly Stuff store, and will include the new Minions' Cafe and Villain-Con Minion Blast attraction.
+Opened on August 11, 2023, this new area encompasses the existing Despicable Me Minion Mayhem attraction and Super Silly Stuff store, as well as the new Illumination's Villain-Con Minion Blast attraction, Minions' Cafe, Pop-a-Nana popcorn stand, Freeze Ray popsicle stand, Bake My Day sweets shop, and an Illumination Theater facade for character meet-and-greets.

-Production Central

-The area is also home to a variety of dining outlets and merchandise shops.